Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

-Blockages have been defined in Section \ref{sec:introduction} as local regions on the chain across which transport of particle number and dipole moment cannot occur.
-In other words, blockages prevent the regions to their left and right from exchanging particles and dipole moment quanta.
-We now show that in $d=\infty$ systems, thanks to the previous result on uniqueness, it is possible to easily identify blockages by analysing local features of FESs.
-This will later allow us to easily identify certain types of blockages in a system with finite $d$.
-An important property for the following derivation is that any subsystem (composed of adjacent sites) of an FES also represents an FES if considered in isolation.
-Indeed, if we consider any contiguous subregion of an FES and gates that act only within it, uniqueness applies to it too in that the subregion cannot be mapped by internal dynamics to a different FES.
-We call any contiguous subregion of an FES a “local FES”.
-We introduce the following two types of blockages that can be located by analysing the structure of FESs.
+We now show that in $d=\infty$ systems this uniqueness result enables us to easily identify blockages from \emph{local} features of FESs, despite the fact that blockages reflect \emph{global} properties of Krylov sectors.
+This will later also allow us to readily identify certain types of blockages in systems with finite $d$.
+An obvious but important property for the following derivation is that any subsystem composed of adjacent sites of an FES also represents an FES (with associated uniqueness) if considered in isolation.
+We call any such contiguous subregion of an FES a “sub-FES”.
+We are now ready to introduce two types of blockages that can be located by analysing the local structure of FESs. \\

-1. \ Consider a $d=\infty$ system and an FES that possesses a sequence of $k-1$ or more consecutive holes somewhere along the chain.
+\textbf{Type-1 blockages}. \ Consider a $d=\infty$ system and an FES that possesses a sequence of $k-1$ or more consecutive holes somewhere along the chain.

 Since it is not possible for $2$ particles separated by $k-1$ or more empty sites to interact, the subsystems on either side of these holes can only be dynamically connected if one of them expands further to bridge the divide.
-However, this would violate the uniqueness of FESs, given that both these subsystems are local FESs.
+However, this would violate the uniqueness of FESs, given that both these subsystems represent sub-FESs.
 This proves that the $k-1$ empty sites are frozen, that is, they are empty in the entire Krylov sector, and hence the regions on their left and right are dynamically disconnected.
 A consequence of this is that any dynamics will conserve $N$ and $X$ separately on the left and right of the hole sequence.
-Thus, the hole sequence represents a blockage composed of empty frozen sites.
-We will refer to it as a type-1 blockage.
+Thus, the hole sequence represents a blockage composed of empty frozen sites, i.e.~an example of a frozen blockage. \\